softwareliberationarmy/the_rust_programming_language/README.md

 * 4 bytes long, represents a Unicode scalar value
 * accented characters, emoji, asian characters can all be stored in character

+## Functions, Statements and Expressions

+* a function call is an expression
+* a scope block created with curly braces is an expression
+* an assignment is a statement
+* statements end in a semicolon, expressions do not